sagemath/sagecell/doc/embedding.rst

    :param String editor: Name of current editor type.
    :param editorData: Data required to modify the current editor type, as
       returned by :ref:`singlecell.renderEditor() <singlecell.renderEditor>`.
-   :param inputDiv: jQuery selector corresponding to the location for Single
+   :param inputLocation: jQuery selector corresponding to the location for Single
       Cell input (where the editor is located).